petrbouda/hotspot-inlining-issue/README.md

 (cca.
 50).
 Data is send to RabbitMQ and consumed by Java-based app.
 It's mapped to Java class using types from Standard JDK library:
 Integers, Longs, Strings, LocalDates, Instants, BigDecimals, ...

-After calling `toString` on this class (and of course, calling `toString` to all fields ), the application was experiencing a significant growth of vCPU consumption in Kubernetes (a normal load is not such big, something around 5-10% of 1 vCPU) and RSS memory growth about 1GB.
-The application itself does not cache anything, 200MB of Heap and 200MB for native memory is absolutely fine.
+After calling `toString` on this class (and of course, calling `toString` to all its fields), the application was experiencing a significant growth of vCPU consumption (a normal load is not such big, something around 5-10% of 1 vCPU) and RSS memory growth about 1GB (it runs on Kubernetes).
+The application itself does not cache anything, 200MB of Heap and 200MB for native memory should be enough.

 It turns out that the problem is in C2 compilation of `toString` method belonging to this entity.
-When the compilation kicks in, it takes 30min of almost full vCPU usage.
+When the compilation kicks in, it takes 30min of vCPU burst.

 - CPU and Memory consumption during the compilation